liampshaw/mobile-gene-regions/README.md

 ```

-`analyze-flanking-regions.py` is just a helper script that creates a config file and calls the pipeline which is written in [snakemake](https://snakemake.readthedocs.io/en/stable/index.html), so as to potentially enable analysis of multiple genes in a single command.
+`analyze-flanking-regions.py` is just a helper script that creates a config file and calls the pipeline for a single gene.
+However, the pipeline is written in [snakemake](https://snakemake.readthedocs.io/en/stable/index.html), so as to potentially enable analysis of multiple genes in a single command once the input files have been formatted correctly and put in the `input` directory.

 Outputs for a given gene are saved in `{output_dir}/{focal_gene_name}`.
 They include output data files as well as interactive html plots (generated with [altair](https://altair-viz.github.io/) in Python).